 After checking off the above items, you’ll be ready to do your homework on contractors, which can be the most time-consuming task.
 You can start by asking for referrals from friends, neighbors and co-workers, but don’t let word-of-mouth take the place of checking out contractors’ credentials for yourself.
 You’ll want to ensure that each contractor on your short list has proper licensing, adequate insurance, relevant experience and even financial stability.

 If you don’t have the time to thoroughly vet each contractor, Contractor Connection can help.
 With our free matching service, you only need to enter your ZIP code above and you’ll be put in touch with a contractor whose credentials and qualifications have already been verified.
-There’s no obligation, and our network contractors’ workmanship is warrantied for a full three years.Categories: General Contractors, Home Remodeling Renovation
+There’s no obligation, and our network contractors’ workmanship is warrantied for a full five years.Categories: General Contractors, Home Remodeling Renovation